-- " Primary transporting propane from regional supply points to satellite locations, storage yards and directly to large volume customers - " Secondary shipping propane, refined fuels and lubricants from its satellite locations and storage yards to its customers.
+" Primary - transporting propane from regional supply points to satellite locations, storage yards and directly to large volume customers

+" Secondary - shipping propane, refined fuels and lubricants from its satellite locations and storage yards to its customers.

 Transport trailers and pressurized railcars are its primary modes of transportation.
-The trailers, which can take between 25,000 to 68,000 litres per trailer, are managed by third-party carriers.
+The trailers, which can take between approximately 6,600 to 18,000 gallons per trailer, are managed by third-party carriers.
+Wholesale Propane is responsible for providing and/or coordinating primary transport from third-party carriers to satellite locations and storage yards on behalf of Canadian Propane Distribution.